 "One Sunday the florist had two weddings and two funerals, and the rose did not reach the church until a few minutes before I was to preach.
-The congregation was very nervous unon the pulpit one Sunday morn- til a boy came down the aisle ing with a note which said, and placed the rose on the pulpit Bible.
-You could almost hear the congregation sigh as they settled back for the sermon.
-Nearly every banquet or other special occasion I attend in Texas, there is a red rose at my and holding it in my hand might plate, or on the speakers' stand.
+The congregation was very nervous un-Bible.
+You could almost hear gation and said I would preach settled back for the sermon.
+Nearly every banquet or other ery Sunday if I could, because special occasion I attend in Tex- port on her visit to the State a red rose is my favorite flower, as, there is a red rose at my Hospital in Wichita Falls.
+Mrs.

+NATION-WIDE STORY

-NATION-WIDE STORY On the sixth anniversary the Associated Press sent a reporter and photographer.
-The story and the picture were carried all over the Southwest and in several northern and eastern news-
+Associated Press sent a reporter and photographer.
+The story and the picture were carried all over the Southwest and in severnote, "From an unknown al northern and eastern news-